source-foundry/Hack/README.md

 Hack is designed to be a workhorse typeface for source code.
 It has deep roots in the free, open source typeface community and expands upon the contributions of the [Bitstream Vera](https://www.gnome.org/fonts/) &amp; [DejaVu](http://dejavu-fonts.org/wiki/Main_Page) projects.
 The large x-height + wide aperture + low contrast design make it legible at commonly used source code text sizes with a sweet spot that runs in the 8px - 14px range.
 The full set of changes to the upstream source are available in the [changelog](CHANGELOG.md).

-The project is in active development and we welcome your input and contributions.
-You may view our design objectives and contributing instructions in [CONTRIBUTING.md](CONTRIBUTING.md).
+The project is in active development, and we welcome your input and contributions.
+You may view our design objectives and instructions on how to contribute in [CONTRIBUTING.md](CONTRIBUTING.md).

 Frequently asked questions are answered in our [FAQ](FAQ.md).